ketonemaniac/AccountRptGenCloud/README.md

 To deploy to google cloud
 * make sure you have the right environment set in appengine-web.xml.
-* Run `mvn validate appengine:deploy` in cloud folder
+* Run `mvn validate appengine:deploy -Dapp.stage.appEngineDirectory=src/main/appengine/staging` in app folder

 ## Setup google services ##